 Whey protein isolate is made from milk during the cheese manufacturing process.
 It is then processed by microfiltration where it is filtered through special membranes under low temperature and pressure.
 Only soluble protein passes through the membrane, while fat and denatured proteins are withheld.
 It is then dried into powder form.
 This chemical-free process results in a WPI that contains all of the individual protein fractions of the whey protein matrix.
 Ion-exchange involves the use of hydrochloric acid and sodium hydroxide to separate proteins on an electrical charge basis.
 Chemicals used in this process mean that some amino acids and nutrients are lost.
 The WPIs resulting from this methodology contain lower levels of fat and lactose.

-Hydrolysed WPI/Hydrosolates Feed Muscle Growth
+Hydrolysed WPI/Hydrosolates: Feeding Muscle Growth

 A hydrolysate is a protein that has been broken down into its constituent amino acids.
 This type of protein can be more expensive, and some may have a bitter taste.
 As a result, a hydrolysed whey protein is more easily digested and presents less potential for allergic reactions than non-hydrolysed whey protein, because hydrolysis breaks down the protein chains down into smaller segments called peptides.
-The quality of protein, however, remains very high.3 Hydrolysed WPI (also known as HWPI) is produced by treating purified whey protein with enzymes that split peptide bonds off the whey protein structure.
-The process is carried out in a non-acidic environment, giving an extremely high quality hydrolysed protein, with a cleaner taste and optimum absorption.
+The quality of protein, however, remains very high.3 Hydrolysed WPI (also known as HWPI) is produced by treating purified whey protein with enzymes that split peptide bonds of the whey protein structure.
+The process is carried out in a non-acidic environment, giving an extremely high-quality hydrolysed protein, with a cleaner taste and optimum absorption.
 The resulting WPI contains highly bioactive peptide fractions that help stimulate anabolic activity and muscle recovery.
 The peptide fractions are absorbed faster and reach muscle cell sites quicker than free-form amino acids and all other protein sources including standard whey protein isolate.
-This is good news for trainers who want a fast acting protein for maximum muscle recovery and growth.
+This is good news for trainers who want fast-acting protein for maximum muscle recovery and growth.

-WPI + Glutamine for Enhanced Recovery
+WPI + Glutamine: A Great Mix for Enhanced Recovery

 Immediately after exercise your body will attempt to increase free glutamine levels in your blood to ensure nervous system and brain functions are not compromised.
 This is achieved by breaking down or catabolising protein from your skeletal muscle, particularly the muscle you have just trained.
 You can stop this breakdown by choosing a WPI with glutamine added.
 This will help your muscle to recover sooner, which ultimately leads to greater muscle gains.